Vishnu-Sudharsan7/Campus-recruitment-prediction/README.md

 # Campus-recruitment-prediction
-Predict if a candidate will get placed in the campus interview(using KNN and Logistic regression)
+Predict if a candidate will get placed in the campus interview(using Linear  and Logistic regression)